precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 For some people, the transition to home row mods is little jarring because they got used to holding a key down for a little a less than the key repeat delay which is set by default to 500–1000ms on most operating systems.

 Parallels can be made between the key repeat delay and the tapping term.
 In both cases, releasing the key before the delay expires will result in one single letter to be produced.
 In that case, it is tempting to say that a person who's used to a key repeat delay of 500ms should crank up the default tapping term of 200ms up to 500ms.
 It can be seen as trading key auto-repeat for modifier activation.
 That will certainly help to avoid accidental mods.
 If the user never accidentally auto-repeats keys then he won't accidentally activate a modifier.
 In theory, this all sounds good and dandy but in practice, you'll realize that having to hold a key for ≥500ms is actually pretty long.
-It's actually so high that QMK will automatically enable [permissive hold](#permissive-hold) to allow you to trigger a keyboard shortcut without having to wait half a second to pass.

 My point is that the quicker your taps are, the more you can afford to reduce the tapping term which has the consequence of letting you trigger keyboard shortcuts much more rapidly.